A few shorts hours in Lisbon Portugal gave us a taste of this city which is rich in culture and history. So much so that we will plan to return.

 Built during the Moorish Period in the mid 11th century the Castle sits proudly above the city and is one of the city’s most visited sites.

-The queues for entry can be long why not skip the queues and purchase your tickets before you go.
+The queues for entry can be long why not skip the queues and purchase your tickets before you go and enjoy your visit with a guide.

 This ticket includes a 15-minute introduction by a local guide.
 The castle dates back to the 10th century, not only will you learn the history but the views are outstanding.